 Why Locklizard rather than ACS for PDF & Ebook DRM?

 Locklizard takes your document protection seriously.
-We provide total PDF protection with US Gov strength AES encryption and public key technology to ensure your PDF files remain protected no matter where they reside.
+We provide total PDF protection with US Gov strength AES encryption and public key technology to ensure that your PDF files remain protected regardless of their location.